-You should rely only on the information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus.
-We have not, and the underwriters have not, authorized any other person to provide you with different information.
+You should rely on the information contained in or incorporated by reference into this prospectus supplement and the accompanying prospectus.
+We have not, and UBS Securities LLC has not, authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not, and the underwriters are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
-The information in this prospectus supplement and the accompanying prospectus is accurate only as of the date such information is presented.
+We are not, and UBS Securities LLC is not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+The information in this prospectus supplement and the accompanying prospectus is current as of the date such information is presented.
 Our business, financial condition, results of operations and prospects may have changed since such dates.